viromelab/amtDNA-Authenticator/README.md

 ```
 $ cd ./script/
 $ chmod +x build_examples.sh
-$ ./build_examples.sh
+$ source build_examples.sh
 ```

-It will build the examples for each mode of the program from the data in the folder `example`.
+It will build the examples for each mode of the program in the output folder `examples`.
+After running, the virtual environment will be already activated and the examples will be ready to run.
+Therefore, you do not need to prepare data, it is provided in the example in the correct format.

 ## Usage

-If you use the `build_example.sh` script, `PATH-TO-CONTEXT-DIRECTORY` will be the `run_MODE` directory, with `MODE` being process_multifasta, extract_features, train or authenticate.
+If you run the `build_example.sh` script, `PATH-TO-CONTEXT-DIRECTORY` will be the `examples/example_MODE` directory, with `MODE` being process_multifasta, extract_features, train or authenticate.
 In that case, the data will be already prepared and you can test the program in any mode with the corresponding step from 2 to 5.

 1. **Prepare Data:**
     * Create a `multifasta.fa` file containing ancient DNA sequences for training, validation and testing.
 Place it in a first directory.
 This will be your `context` directory.